wemsteral/CV/README.md

 **The Telegraph Media Group** (November '12 to July '13) _Sales Executive - New Business_
 This job involved pitching Daily Telegraph subscriptions to approx. 100 people per day.
-I had the no.1 conversion rate in the office and was always in the top 2 for total sales and converted every type of newspaper reader to the Daily Telegraph!
+I had the no.1 conversion rate in the office and was always in the top 2 for total sales and converted every type of newspaper reader to the Daily Telegraph.

 ## Interests